 Millions could face severe cuts to food stamps due to government shutdown

-The partial government shutdown glided into its third week Saturday with no end in sight.
-If the government is not reopened before February, millions of Americans who receive benefits from the Supplemental Nutrition Assistance Program (SNAP) -- the nation's food stamp program -- could have their assistance disrupted.
+The partial government shutdown has glided into its third week with no end in sight.
+If the government is not reopened before March, millions of Americans who receive benefits from the Supplemental Nutrition Assistance Program (SNAP) — the nation's food stamp program — could have their assistance disrupted.
+The funding provided for SNAP and other programs through February is only a temporary fix.

 In September 2018, the last month for which data is available, $4.7 billion in SNAP benefits were disbursed throughout every state.
 If the shutdown continues through March, there will be no remaining funding for SNAP, endangering food security for millions of Americans.